 This is not what Albrecht meant though, as he was talking about his parents as they disapproved of their match.
 He refused to marry her after her actions.
 He married a woman named Sophie von Henneberg and got two daughters on his own.

 Kuningunde was devastated and full of regret.
 She had murdered her own children for a man that didn’t even want her.
 Therefore she started on a pilgrimage to the Vatican to get absolution for her sins from the Pope himself.
 He ordered her to build a monastery and become a nun.
 She joined the Kloster Himmelkron

 In some version she she was sentenced to life in prison for the murders, other tell of how she died on the way to the Vatican, not being able to beg of forgiveness.

-Could this be the lady following the haunted house?
+Could this be the lady following the haunted House of Hohenzollern?
 Lurking along the walls with her keys, paying close attention on every male descendant?
 In any case, the legend of the Lady in White is old.
 Perhaps so old that even not history keeps it in its records?